 - Classroom vignettes to help teachers bridge theory with practice in the context of commonly faced pressures and expectations.

 - Guidance for teachers who want to develop their classroom practice, including the possibilities and spaces teachers have within a standardized curriculum.

 - Attention to multiple subject areas and levels of schooling, making the book applicable across a wide range of teacher education programs.

 - A critique of the tensions between school reforms and progressive classroom practice.

 Teachers College Press

 Sleeter, Christine E.; Flores Carmona, Judith; and Banks, James A., "Un-Standardizing Curriculum: Multicultural Teaching in the Standards-Based Classroom" (2016).
-Faculty-Authored Books.
+Faculty Bookshelf.
 55.